maryamsafdar/Fundamentals-of-Generative-AI---Assignment-03/README.md

 - **AI Agents** are individual units that perform specific tasks autonomously.
 - **Compound AI Systems** are composed of multiple AI agents working together to solve more complex problems.

-## QUESTION-3
+## QUESTION-4
-      What are Compound AI Systems?
+      What is the difference between Fine Tuning and RAG?

 # Fine-Tuning vs. Retrieval-Augmented Generation (RAG)

-## Overview

-This document provides an explanation of the differences between Fine-Tuning and Retrieval-Augmented Generation (RAG), two important approaches in the development and deployment of AI models, particularly in natural language processing (NLP).

 ## Fine-Tuning